 Comparing the two ancient documents revealed that they were nearly identical, except for some minor spelling or stylistic differences.
 Even though one of the manuscripts had been copied countless times more than that which was found among the Dead Sea Scrolls, there was no substantial difference between the two texts (Learn more about the Dead Sea Scrolls at GotQuestions.org).

 This is one important example of how faithful scribes were when copying the Scriptures.
 These copies were accurately created by those dedicated to preserving the Word of God.
 Even though we do not posses any of the original writings, we can be confident that the copies we do have were reliably handed down over the centuries.

 4. The New Testament Was Written Shortly After the Events it Records

-Once you have established that our Bibles contain reliable copies of what was originally written, you may find it necessary to show that the originals were accurate to begin with.
-After all, it would mean very little to have accurate copies of New Testament books if the originals were not true.
-So how can we present the fact that the Bible is an accurate account of historical events?
+Once you have established that our Bibles contain reliable copies of what was originally written, you may find it necessary to provide evidence that the originals were accurate to begin with.
+After all, it would mean very little to have accurate copies of New Testament writings if the originals were not true.
+So how can we present the fact that the Bible provides an accurate account of historical events?

 When it comes to the New Testament, it is important to know that the gospels were recorded relatively soon after the events which they record.
 At the very latest, the four gospels were written 40-60 years after Jesus’ resurrection.

 Many New Testament books predate the gospels.
 Paul’s letters to the Galatians and Ephesians, for example, were likely written 15-20 years after the time of Christ.
 (See also, Dating the Book of Acts).

 While this may seem like a great deal of time between the events and the writings, it is helpful to note that these dates are remarkably early for ancient documents.